Prâslea the Brave and the Golden Apples: Greece

 In a second variant collected by von Hahn from Tinos, there is still the vigil on the tree at night against the thief (a drakos), but the princesses are held captive in an underground chamber.
 The prince kills the drakos and liberates the maidens, but his brothers, envious of him, slam the trapdoor and lock him down there.
 Fortunately, he escapes by finding another trapdoor in the chamber and entering it.
 He finds another kingdom menaced by a seven-headed dragon and rescues a princess ("the Andromeda formula", as von Hahn called it).
 The princess, in order to find her saviour, invites every male of the underground kingdom to a banquet.
 She picks him apart from the crowd and he reveals his origins.
 The king states his daughter is the "queen of the birds" and she summons all birds to help him, designating the largest of them to take him to the surface.

-In a tale collected by William Roger Paton from a woman in the island of Lesbos, The Three Apples, a king with a prized apple-tree thar bears three golden apples every year finds out that a thief comes and takes the fruits.
+In a tale collected by William Roger Paton from a woman in the island of Lesbos, The Three Apples, a king with a prized apple-tree that bears three golden apples every year finds out that a thief comes and takes the fruits.
 His three sons promise to stand guard, but only the youngest discovers it is a gigantic ogre.
 He cuts off the ogre's hand with his sword and follows a trail of blood to a slab of marble that leads to a well.
 The youngest descends, finds three maidens in rooms.
 The third maiden, the most beautiful of the three, insists that her saviour goes before her, because she suspects a betrayal on the hero's brothers.
 The prince refuses, but she advises him to find a pair of sheep, one black and one white, and to jump onto the white one.
 Before she leaves the well, she gives him a nut with three dresses: one with the fields and their flowers, another with the sea and its fishes, and the third with the heaven and its stars.
 He is betrayed, jumps onto the black sheep and is taken deeper into the underworld to an old woman's house.
 The old woman explains about a seven-headed dragon that blocks the spring and demands girls as payment.
 The prince kills the dragon and later rests under a plane-tree, upon which perched "all the birds of heaven".
 The prince kills a "beast" that hissed and was about to kill the birds, and they, in gratitude, agree to take him to the upper world.